Dutch Bros Inc. (BROS): Skating on Thin Ice? We Know the Answer

 BROS’s Market Performance

-BROS stocks went down by -17.21% for the week, with a monthly drop of -13.47% and a quarterly performance of -35.78%.
-The volatility ratio for the week stands at 8.30% while the volatility levels for the past 30 days are set at 7.86% for Dutch Bros Inc..
-The simple moving average for the period of the last 20 days is -15.21% for BROS stocks with a simple moving average of -22.14% for the last 200 days.
+BROS stocks went up by 0.75% for the week, with a monthly drop of -7.37% and a quarterly performance of -33.91%.
+The volatility ratio for the week stands at 10.90% while the volatility levels for the past 30 days are set at 8.78% for Dutch Bros Inc..
+The simple moving average for the period of the last 20 days is -5.08% for BROS stocks with a simple moving average of -14.13% for the last 200 days.

 Analysts’ Opinion of BROS